How Often Does Your Cat Need to Visit the Vet

 Kittenhood (0–1 Year): Frequent Checkups & Vaccinations

-Kittens grow rapidly and require careful consideration to ensure proper development.
-For their first year of life, they will need to go to the vet every 3-4 weeks.
+Young kittens grow rapidly and require careful consideration to make sure they are developing properly.
+Kittens will need to go to the vet every 3-4 weeks for their first year of life.

-It may seem like a lot of appointments, but it is important that your vet sees your kitten for vaccinations and parasite treatments and gives you the latest growth checks.
+It may seem like a large number of appointments, but it is important that your vet sees your kitten for his or her vaccinations and parasite treatments and gives you the latest growth checks.

 Kittens will require monthly vet visits during their first year of life for: